pyri-project/pyri-core/doc/plugin_development.md

 On load, the WebUI core will call `add_panel` for each panel type returned by `get_panel_infos`.
 It is expected that the `add_panel` method will add a panel to the golden layout.
 The HTML template for the panel can be stored in a separate HTML file and loaded using `importlib_resources`, or it can be generated dynamically.

 The panel HTML may use Vue to assist with the display.
-The devices states data is received by the core, and stored in a Vuex instance.
+The devices states data is received by the core, and stored in a WebUI core class.
 This instance can be retrieved, and the state data displayed.

 The entry point `pyri.plugins.webui_browser_panel` is used for this plugin type.